Samkth123/KTH-md/IT Risk.md

     - **Use Visual Aids:** If possible, incorporate diagrams or charts to illustrate points.
     - **Align with Business Goals:** Emphasize how your solutions support the client's overall objectives.

+##### BCG Platinion case

+**Question 1:** What is a possible approach for a quick assessment of the IT application landscape and how can we prioritize the areas of intervention?

+Solution:
+1. Define framework to drive assessment
+	1. Map IT infrastructure to supply chain and business function for holistic view
+	2. Relevant dimensions of analysis could be:
+		1. impact (business critical or not)

 ##### FAIR (bra struktur)
 The key components of the FAIR model include:

 1. **Asset**: The resource or data that is being protected (e.g., information, systems).